What is a Balance Sheet?

 The 3 Elements - Assets, Liabilities and Equity are listed as SEPERATE SECTIONS in a Balance Sheet and come in 2 basic styles - The Account Format and The Report Format.

 The Account Format is a horizontal presentation of the 3 elements.

 Long Term Assets

 TOTAL LIABILITIES + OWNERS EQUITY

-The Report Format which is a vertical presentation of the 3 Elements.
+The Report Format is a vertical presentation of the 3 Elements.

 Long - Term Assets